aaronbrown1988/MD_workflow/README_main.txt

  thousands of simultaneous molecular dynamics simulations to take advantage of the large capacity of the BlueGene/Q cluster.

- The directory structure is desiged to be self-contained; that is having all the files necessary to run a simulation.
-The /Project directory is meant to be the area to work on manuscripts and illustrations while the /Setup_and_Config directory is where the setup,
+ The directory structure is designed to be self-contained; that is having all the files necessary to run a simulation.
+The /Project directory is meant to be the area to work on manuscripts and illustrations while the /BUILD_DIR  is where users can build up their simulations.
+The /Setup_and Config directory is where users setup and optimize and benchmark their systems before launching production jobs.

  This directory structure is intended for a standard namd job comprising of an equilibration run followed by production runs.
 Output files are date-stamped